maliniakh/dirSearch/README.md

 It comes with _search.sh_ shell script file.

 The application makes use of the following tools / libraries:
-* Filesystem API (traversing directories, matching files) introduced in Java 7
+* java.nio.* package (traversing directories, matching files) introduced in Java 7
 * Maven
 * JUnit
 * Mockito